-Policy: Students are notified of their FERPA rights and procedures for indicating their FERPA release preferences in the annual Montreat College catalog and via emails sent at the beginning of each term.
+Policy: Students are notified of their FERPA rights and procedures for indicating their FERPA release preferences in the annual Montreat College catalog.

 Procedure for Student Inspection/Review of Records

 Students have the right to inspect and review their educational records upon request to the custodian of the record.